d2l-ai/d2l-vi/chapter_preliminaries/linear-algebra_vn.md

 If you have gotten the hang of dot products and matrix-vector products, then *matrix-matrix multiplication* should be straightforward.
 -->

-Nếu bạn đã quen thuộc với tích vô hướng và tích ma trận-vector, tích của hai ma trận cũng tương tự như thế.
+Nếu bạn đã quen với tích vô hướng và tích ma trận-vector, tích *ma trận-ma trận* cũng tương tự như thế.

 <!--
 Say that we have two matrices $\mathbf{A} \in \mathbb{R}^{n \times k}$ and $\mathbf{B} \in \mathbb{R}^{k \times m}$: